ihsan-sa/Lorentz-Solver/README.md

 Read instructions below, then compile and run the program.

-Then run the MATLAB script to parse and plot the data.
+Then run the `parse_simulation_data.m` MATLAB script to parse and plot the data.

 ## Overview of the code structure